valentinfazenda/ai-hedge-fund-crypto/README.md

 - `docs`: Contains project documentation

 ## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to the project.
+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request

 ## License